yt-project/yt/doc/source/developing/testing.rst

 Handling yt Dependencies
 ------------------------

-Our dependencies are specified in ``setup.cfg``.
+Our dependencies are specified in ``pyproject.toml``.
 Hard dependencies are found in ``options.install_requires``, while optional dependencies are specified in ``options.extras_require``.
 The ``full`` target contains the specs to run our test suite, which are intended to be as modern as possible (we don't set upper